 The Botanical Garden in San Francisco is a wonderfully serene place to explore, located in the heart of Golden Gate Park.

 Reservations are suggested, though not required.
-There may be a line to get in on busier days (not so much on weekdays) and people with reservations go in first.
+There may be a line to get in on busier days (not so much on weekdays) and people with reservations go in first on weekends and holidays.
 SF residents and others with free admission can also get online reservations.

 See tickets for reservations.